-#4 The University will provide a list of advisors from the Penn community to complainants and respondents.
-Advisors will be trained by the University to support both complainants and respondents in this process.
-The parties need not select an advisor from this list, but may select any faculty or administrative member of the community to advise them.
+&lt;sup>4The University will provide a list of advisors from the Penn community to complainants and respondents.
+Advisors will be offered training by the University to support both complainants and respondents in this process.
+The parties need not select an advisor from this list, but may select any faculty or administrative member of the community to advise them, but they will not have an active role in the proceedings.
 The parties may also retain outside counsel in addition to, or instead of, using an advisor.
-The role of the outside counsel, however, will be limited to an advisory role and will not be permitted to have an active role in the proceedings.
+The role of the outside counsel, however, will be limited to an advisory role and he or she will not be permitted to have an active role in the proceedings.

-#5 In carrying out these responsibilities, the DHO may consult with the IO, the Office of General Counsel and other appropriate offices such as the Office of Student Conduct and the Vice President for Institutional Affairs.
+&lt;sup>5 In carrying out these responsibilities, the DHO may consult with the SVIO, the Office of General Counsel and other appropriate offices such as the Vice Provost for Faculty and the Vice President for Institutional Affairs.
 University officers thus consulted will respect the confidentiality conditions of the proceedings.